Skip to main content

 • UPSERT: Insert if not exists, update otherwise

-• CREATE: Insert if not exists, fail otherwise
+• CREATE: Insert aspect if not exists, fail otherwise

 • UPDATE: Update if exists, fail otherwise